 If you are a recent student, chances are you know how to be frugal.
 If you are used to spending $300 per month as a student, try to limit your spending to this amount while allocating everything else into your student loans.
 The key to successfully do this without overspending is to stay in the mindset of the starving student and avoid lifestyle inflation.
 By doing this, you should be able to keep your expenses low and save 50-75% of your income.

 This means you may need to delay any upgrades and get creative with your housing situation.
-Living with family/friends, renting out rooms of your house, down-sizing etc.
+Living with family/friends, renting out rooms in your house, down-sizing etc.

 TIP 5: Pay More Than Your Minimum Balance Per Month.

-If you’ve done well applying tip # 4 by saving 50-75% of your income, you will likely be able to pay much more than your monthly minimum balance.
+If you’ve yourself some good by applying tip # 4 by saving 50-75% of your income, you will likely be able to pay much more than your monthly minimum balance.

 If you were only paying the minimum required balance, it will take you 10 – 25 years depending on your loan repayment plan.
 The longer the life of your loan, the more you will end up paying due to interest.

 I was shocked when I learned my $97,000 loan accumulated $10,500 in interest upon graduation.
 I was even more shocked that I would be paying a total of $49,000 of interest if I paid the minimum balance for 10 years under the standard repayment plan.
-Instead, I paid $19,000 in interest as an additional $8,500 of interest accrued during my repayment phase.
-Most of this 8K was before I decided to no longer pursue the Public Service Loan Forgiveness Program (PSLF) – More on this later.
+Instead, I paid $18,000 in interest as an additional $7,500 of interest accrued during my repayment phase.
+Most of this $6,800 on which was before I decided to no longer pursue the Public Service Loan Forgiveness Program (PSLF) – More on this later.

 How your payments work: The first dollars are used to pay any outstanding interest and accrued interest that month.
 If you paid all your interest in a given month, any additional payments will reduce your principal balance.
 The lower your principal each month, the less interest you accrue each month.
 Since interest compounds daily, it is beneficial to pay your lender each time you bring home a paycheck.
 Paying more than the minimum balance becomes an increasingly powerful strategy in paying off your student loans early.